lcaballero/LucidEdge.DataMapping/README.md

 ## Getting Started

-To build the project open the .sln in the Tests project, which will bring in both the core librar, and Samples library.
+To build the project open the .sln in the Tests project, which will bring in both the Core library, and the Samples library.
 Build the project and do what you will with the resulting .dlls.

 ## Example

-The code below is an example of a class which can be injected with a map, and can thus map the underlying dictionary to a strongly typed interface, that can remap the names of columns to something more appropriate, or something that matches the language style, or something more explicit.
+The code below is an example of a class which can be injected with a map, and can thus map the underlying dictionary to a strongly typed interface.
+The class can remap the names of columns to something more appropriate as is done below with `CreatedAt` and `Created_At` for instance.

 ```CSharp
 public class UserProfile : IDataMapping